shupershuff/Diablo2RLoader/README.md

 See this site for more information on what this does: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389

 # What's Next #
-* ~~Configure TZ checker to display accurate as of the forum post date instead of the time the check was performed.~~ Find Proper Next TZ source. -> another source found, have requested a datasource this script can use.
 * Investigate use of battlenet login tokens (stored in registry) instead of passwords.
-This is unlikely.
-* Investigate the possibility of having menu auto refresh.
 This is unlikely.
 * Enhance the config feature by enabling you to choose config files (eg load settings.lowgfx.json) instead of it using settings from settings1.json for account1.
 This is likely.
 * Maybe add a batch open option "b" for crazed users who have more than 8 accounts.
 IE each account has a batch number(s) associated with it in accounts.csv and in the menu you can choose a batch of accounts to open.
 As a person with 3 accounts this is a very low priority feature and hasn't been requested by anyone yet.
 * Maybe add a counter for how many times you've launched each account and save this as a column in accounts.csv.